Spell Token (SPELL) Price Reaches $0.0006 on Exchanges

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Spell Token’s launch date was May 27th, 2021.
-Spell Token’s total supply is 196,008,739,620 tokens and its circulating supply is 148,857,870,971 tokens.
+Spell Token’s genesis date was May 27th, 2021.
+Spell Token’s total supply is 196,008,739,620 tokens and its circulating supply is 148,915,933,471 tokens.
+Spell Token’s official message board is abracadabramoney.medium.com.
+Spell Token’s official website is abracadabra.money.
 Spell Token’s official Twitter account is @mim_spell and its Facebook page is accessible here.
-The official message board for Spell Token is abracadabramoney.medium.com.
-The official website for Spell Token is abracadabra.money.

 Buying and Selling Spell Token

-It is usually not possible to buy alternative cryptocurrencies such as Spell Token directly using U.S. dollars.
-Investors seeking to acquire Spell Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Spell Token using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Spell Token directly using U.S. dollars.
+Investors seeking to trade Spell Token should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Spell Token using one of the exchanges listed above.

 Receive News & Updates for Spell Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spell Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.